• Skip to main content

 Bottom of Form

-So, I attended a replay of the hour-long Google meet and discovered that the code is to be the company’s name, all in lower case.
-After the Google meet, I followed the notes I had scribbled and began to access the resource.
+So, I attended a replay of the hour-long Google meeting and discovered that the code is to be the company’s name, all in lowercase.
+After the Google meeting, I followed the notes I had scribbled and began to access the resource.

 Beginning the sign-up process, I entered the access code on the first screen.